Output Speech/Audio from the Bot

-- Calling the Output Audio endpoint
+- Call the Output Audio endpoint (trigger a short clip on-demand via API).

 Platform Support